 Hackaday Prize 2020 Judging Criteria

 i.
 Concept.
-BoatDetect delivers boat monitoring technology at a price point below any commercially available solution.
+BoatDetect delivers boat detection technology at a price point below any commercially available solution.
 Until now, many agencies and individuals could not afford a solution to monitor boat activity in aquatic environments.

 iii.
 Production.
 The BoatDetect design uses common off-the-shelf components and widely accessible manufacturing techniques to ensure others can easily construct the device.
 An assembly manual will guide users step-by-step through the assembly process.